Silly question you might say, but what’s your website for anyway?

 Many variables determine why an agency is selected by a client, but all will agree that “chemistry” or likeability plays a deciding factor in the final selection.
 Knowing that, good agency people also know that “chemistry” plays a factor from the very beginning.
 Meaning – “You never get a second change to make a first impression” and undeniably the ABD can make or break your chance for success from the get-go.

 If that’s the case, why not give your ABD star billing on the Contact Us Page?
 A handsome photo, and brief but credentialed bio, and multiple contact options.
-And while you’re at it, if your ABD is engaged in multiple forms of proactive outreach, rather than pointing to your website as all your competitors do, suggest they engage in that initial telephone conversation; then respond with a “custom digital agency brochure” tailored to that discussion.
+And while you’re at it, if your ABD is engaged in multiple forms of proactive outreach, rather than pointing to your website in those materials as your competitors do, suggest they engage in an initial telephone conversation; then respond with a “custom digital agency brochure” tailored to that discussion.

 How About A New Website?

 As to your website?
-Just a powerful page or two declaring your understanding of the importance of relationships and of one-to-one conversation.
+How about other alternate versions – just a powerful page or two featuring a vertical market, then declaring your understanding of the importance of relationships and of one-to-one conversation.
 Agency-to-client and client-to customer.
 Let them know your initial conversation will lead to a uniquely-selected collection of samples and examples specific to their interest and needs.
 Not like other “we-do-it-all” agency websites.
 Incorporate AI to let them schedule a day and time for their call and conversation.
-Confirm by email plus a real honest-to-goodness agency card via USPS.
+Confirm by email plus a real honest-to-goodness agency business card via USPS.

 Oh BTW – agency websites are used to recruit new hires too.
 But rather than burdening someone on staff who often has limited HR experience, why not engage an employee search consultant to narrow the field and present only qualified candidates? (as they’ve done for years)